Pr0methean/BetterRandom/README.md

 ## Java 8 (master branch)

-Beginning with version 3.1.2, continuous integration takes place on Azure Pipelines and includes the following environments:
+Beginning with version 3.1.2, continuous integration takes place on Azure Pipelines.
+It is designed to include the following environments:

-* Ubuntu: HotSpot 8,11,13; OpenJ9 8 and 12
+* Ubuntu: HotSpot 8,11,14; OpenJ9 11 and 14
-* OSX: HotSpot 8,11,13
+* OSX: HotSpot 8,11,14
-* Windows: HotSpot 8,11,12
+* Windows: HotSpot 8,11,14

 HotSpot is Azul Zulu.
 OpenJ9 is AdoptOpenJDK.
+See https://github.com/Pr0methean/BetterRandom/issues/445 for the implementation status of this build matrix.

 For versions up to 3.1.1, continuous integration took place in the following environments: